jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/daexim.md

     daexim.importOnInit=true

-### Karaf property files affected by the Frinx daexim changes
+### Karaf property files affected by the FRINX daexim changes

-The changes mentioned here are already in place in the official Frinx distribution.
-However, if you are building your own karaf, ensure that your etc folder has no unintended deviations from Frinx karaf.
+The changes mentioned here are already in place in the official FRINX distribution.
+However, if you are building your own karaf, ensure that your etc folder has no unintended deviations from FRINX karaf.

 Because frinx daexim needs to start before all other ODL features, the featuresBoot specified in